andy-iskauskas/determ_workshop/index.md

 With this choice of $\sigma$, we see that our emulator is extremely cautious.
 If we look at the plot in the middle, we see that now a lot of points in the validation set have an implausibility less or equal to $3$.
 This implies that this emulator will reduce the input space slowly.
 As explained above, having consistent very small standardised errors is not positive: it implies that, even though we trained a regression hypersurface in order to catch the global behaviour of the output, the sigma is so large that the emulator is being dominated by the correlation structure.
 This means at best that we will have to do many more waves of history matching than are necessary, and at worst that our emulators won’t be able to reduce the non-implausible parameter space.

 The above exploration highlights the importance of finding a value of $\sigma$ that produces an emulator which on one hand is not overconfident and on the other is able to quickly reduce the input space.
-Note that there is not a universal rule to navigate this tradeoff: the role of the scientist's judgment is fundamental.
+Note that there is not a universal rule to navigate this tradeoff: the role of the scientist's judgement is fundamental.
 </div></div></div>

 # Proposing new points